Nicolaus Copernicus: Protestant attacks on the Copernican system

 Some of Copernicus's close friends turned Protestant, but Copernicus never showed a tendency in that direction.
 The first attacks on him came from Protestants.
-Wilhelm Gnapheus, a Dutch refugee settled in Elbląg, wrote a comedy in Latin, Morosophus (The Foolish Sage), and staged it at the Latin school that he had established there.
+Wilhelm Gnapheus, a Dutch refugee settled in Elbing, wrote a comedy in Latin, Morosophus (The Foolish Sage), and staged it at the Latin school that he had established there.
 In the play, Copernicus was caricatured as the eponymous Morosophus, a haughty, cold, aloof man who dabbled in astrology, considered himself inspired by God, and was rumored to have written a large work that was moldering in a chest.

 Elsewhere Protestants were the first to react to news of Copernicus's theory.
 Melanchthon wrote:

 Some people believe that it is excellent and correct to work out a thing as absurd as did that Sarmatian [i.e., Polish] astronomer who moves the earth and stops the sun.
 Indeed, wise rulers should have curbed such light-mindedness.

 Nevertheless, in 1551, eight years after Copernicus's death, astronomer Erasmus Reinhold published, under the sponsorship of Copernicus's former military adversary, the Protestant Duke Albert, the Prussian Tables, a set of astronomical tables based on Copernicus's work.
 Astronomers and astrologers quickly adopted it in place of its predecessors.